Laszabo/pad-extractor-automation/README.md

 1. Opens **Power Automate Desktop**.
 2. Imports the **Prepayment Flow** or **Regular Flow** based on the invoice type.
-3. Sets the input folder containing the PDFs.
+3. Checks the input folder containing the PDFs.
 4. Runs the automation.
-5. Collects the generated Excel output for reporting.
+5. Extracts the data
+6. Enters the extracted output into Excel automatically.

 ---